hannahilea/hannahilea.github.io/blog/birduino/src.md

 ## Audio: The Cornell Guide to Bird Sounds

-Loading audio onto a TonUINO is trivially easy: you put it on the microSD card that gets loaded in the mp3 module, following a straight-foward naming and directory structure.
+Loading audio onto a TonUINO is easy: you put it on the microSD card that gets loaded in the mp3 module, following a straight-forward naming and directory structure.

 For this project's audio, I wanted multiple high-quality vocalizations for each included bird.
 To accomplish this,  I purchased [_The Cornell Guide to Bird Sounds: United States and Canada_](https://www.macaulaylibrary.org/product/the-cornell-guide-to-bird-sounds-us-and-canada/):